 Mold will grow anywhere where it can find moisture, warmth and food, and mold will grow on anything organic in the basement

-An Energy-Star rated basement or crawl space dehumidifier is the best way to remove home mold before it gets out of hand
+A high-performance, energy-efficient basement or crawl space dehumidifier is the best way to remove home mold before it gets out of hand

 Basement Systems International Network of top-quality basement waterproofing contractors is dedicated to helping to eliminate basement mold and moisture.
 Our inorganic products are designed to form vapor barriers on the basement walls and floors to keep humidity from seeping through the porous.

-Additionally, our SaniDry Basement Dehumidifier is capable of filtering the air of particles as small as two microns!
+Additionally, our SaniDry™ Basement Dehumidifier is capable of filtering the air of particles as small as two microns!
 This means that house mold spores, dust mite waste, pollen, and many other home environment allergens will be safely removed from the air.
-With its self-draining system, the Energy Star rated SaniDry is able to pull moisture from the air and lower the relative humidity below 55%.
+With its self-draining system, the energy efficient SaniDry™ is able to pull moisture from the air and lower the relative humidity below 55%.
 These low humidity levels create an environment that is not suitable for house mold and dust mites to thrive.
 Thus, the area is cleaner, healthier and more sanitary for your entire house!